 Other Online Resources

-Over the past four years, Vodafone have produced magazines about ‘digital parenting’.
+Over the past few years, Vodafone have produced magazines about ‘digital parenting’.
 In more recent editions, there is guidance on the use of technologies such as mobile phones, tablets and social media.
 There’s also great app recommendations as well as an article on how NOT to embarrass your children on social media!
 The latest magazine can be viewed/downloaded using the link below:

 All previous versions of this magazine as well as other useful internet safety articles can be found using the following link: